If you’ve ever been diagnosed with high blood pressure, I bet your doctor had his prescription pad out faster than a gunfighter drawing his pistol.

 If you’ve been told to lose some weight and exercise to lower your blood pressure, that’s pretty good advice.
 Tom started taking brisk walks with plenty of arm swing 45-60 minutes a day, at least five days a week.
 He dropped 10 pounds, got into better shape, and did see his blood pressure drop-but still not to a desirable level.

-Fortunately, alternative medicine has taken a more thorough and holistic approach to identifying the causes of-and curing-high blood pressure.
+Fortunately, alternative medicine has taken a more thorough and holistic approach to identify the causes of and curing high blood pressure.
 We’ve got a little more in our toolkits than typical mainstream M.D.’s, and you can use these tools to get hypertension out of your life.